||Gold Bar Singletrack

 way to the Book Cliffs on the north, and to the end of Spanish Valley on

-Spike.
-If you're dropping back down via a loop ride, drop rightward off
+ride.
+If you're dropping back down via Gold Bar, drop rightward off

 the rock and keep heading down.